algolia/react-instantsearch/packages/react-instantsearch-hooks/README.md

 > `object`

 Adds a [uiState](https://www.algolia.com/doc/api-reference/widgets/ui-state/js/) to InstantSearch, which provides an initial state to your widgets.
-To apply the `uiState` to the search parameters, you must add your widgets to InstantSearch.
+To apply the `uiState` to the search parameters, you must add the corresponding widgets to InstantSearch.

 ```jsx
 <InstantSearch